This site contains affiliate links for which I may be compensated.

 He is currently cultivating it in his collection of Balearic fig trees Montserrat Pons i Boscana, rescued from a specimen of mother fig tree located in the term of Campos, in the ''sa Barrala'' farm owned by Margalida of ''ca Na Punta'', of very small figs.

-The variety De L'Agulla' seems to be native to Campos where it is known and cultivated, named after the shape of the very narrow top and with a very thin neck (Agulla: Needle in the Balearic Islands).
+The variety DE L'Agulla' seems to be native to Campos where it is known and cultivated, named after the shape of the very narrow top and with a very thin neck (Agulla: Needle in the Balearic Islands).

 Features

-The fig tree De L'Agulla' is a uniferous variety of the common fig type.
+The fig tree DE L'Agulla' is a uniferous variety of the Common Fig type.
 Medium development tree, medium to high vigor, with rounded crown and scattered branches.
 Its leaves are mostly 3 lobes and 1 lobe (25%).
 Its leaves with slightly marked serrated teeth present, obtuse petiolar angle.
-De L'Agulla' has medium detachment of figs, and an average productive yield and average harvest period.
+DE L'Agulla' has medium detachment of figs, and an average productive yield and average harvest period.
 The yellowish green conical apical bud.

 It is used as dried figs in human food, and in fresh and dry for pigs and sheep.
 Medium abscission of the peduncle and little ease of peeling.
 They are very resistant to rain, transport and opening of the ostiolus and have a medium resistance to detachment.